idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/abaqus/AbaqusUMATStress.md

 internally.
 We therefore add one to the element and integration point numbers from MOOSE before passing them to the UMAT.

-## Small and total strain formulations

-If material properties provided by an incremental strain formulation do not exist they will be filled with NaN (not a number) values.
-If in this case the UMAT returns a stress tensor containing NaN, an error is printed advising the user that the supplied UMAT plugin likely requires the use of an incremental formulation.
-A missing strain increment will always be constructed from the difference of current and old strain.

 ## UMAT Time step control

 Time step control within the UMAT subroutine is used together with MOOSE's